MarshallCharles/Birthday-Attack-Crypto/README.md

  - to launch N birthday attacks on CBC (default N = 1)

    `./attack [--verbose] [-n N] <key file> <text file>`

+Please read the [report](/Report.pdf) for additional information, and analysis of tests.